code-fabrik/open-knowledge/software/rails/turbo.md

 ## Custom actions

-Updates can also be delivered to a custom container and as a custom callback:
+Updates can also be delivered at any other time in the lifecycle and by applying a custom action:

 ```ruby
 class Todo < ApplicationRecord